Famous people from North East England

 Local Hero, Sultan of Swing

 Musician, lead singer, songwriter and guitarist with rock group Dire Straits.
-Born in Glasgow to a Hungarian-Jewish father and a mother from Blyth, Knopfler was raised in the North East from the age of 7 and educated in Gosforth, Newcastle upon Tyne.
-Tyneside would provide inspiration for several songs of his songs, with lyrics that mention the Spanish City at Whitley Bay and the Dog Leap Stairs on Newcastle quayside.
+Though born in Glasgow to a Hungarian-Jewish father and a mother from Blyth, Knopfler was raised in the North East from the age of 7 and educated in Gosforth, Newcastle upon Tyne.
+Tyneside would provide inspiration for several of his songs, with lyrics that include mentions of the Spanish City at Whitley Bay and the Dog Leap Stairs on Newcastle quayside.
 Notable hits have included Romeo and Juliet, Tunnel of Love, So Far Away, Walk of Life and Sultans of Swing.
 One of the biggest hits was the 1985 track Money for Nothing featuring a vocal contribution from fellow Geordie, Sting.
 The Dire Straits album Brothers in Arms, on which the track featured, was the first ever CD to sell over a million copies and sales eventually rose to over 30 million.
 Knopfler composed the score and the theme tune Going Home for the movie Local Hero, later adopted as the match day anthem by Newcastle United FC.

 Musician and lead singer with Franz Ferdinand, born Alex Paul Kopranos Huntley.
 Although he was born in Gloucestershire and primarily associated with Scotland, Kopranos moved to North East England with his family as a baby of two months old.
 He grew up in Sunderland and South Shields before the family moved to Scotland in 1980.
 Kopranos’ mother is English and his father is Greek.